How to keep squirrels out of the garden

 Relocate

 While some suggest using a live trap to capture squirrels so they can be relocated, this may not be as effective as you were hoping.
-Once you remove a particularly troublesome squirrel, it opens the door to invite others onto your property.
+Once you remove a particularly troublesome squirrel with a trap, it opens the door to invite others onto your property.
 Additionally, there’s a risk factor involved with getting that close to live animals, so it might best be accomplished by hiring a professional.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.